Why don't vegans do this?

 If humans claim to be an advanced and scientifically brilliant species, they can move past using animals for cruel, barbaric and unnecessary experiments.
 Unfortunately, all medicine is tested on animals (see below) so the goal for that is to work towards ending it via societal change.
 With cosmetic and all other products though, you, as a consumer, have the power right now to play no part in it.

 There is some confusion over animal-tested products, which I will explain: 1.) is that vegans currently do not have an option to buy pharmaceutical products (e.g. medicines, pills) which are not animal-tested, as animal-testing is required on pharmaceuticals by law—so while vegans are able to choose an alternative to animal-based clothing and food very easily, unfortunately, we currently have no option for pharmaceutical products.
 But remember: veganism is about doing the best you can and actually trying to minimise your harm to the planet.
 The original definition of veganism, as coined by Donald Watson, was to avoid animal exploitation "as far as is practically possible".
-2.) is that, despite animal testing for cosmetics (e.g. soap, drain cleaner, etc.) being banned in certain countries and regions (e.g. in the European Union), companies still sell to China, where animal testing on all cosmetics is required by law.
+2.) is that, despite animal testing for cosmetics and cleaning products (e.g. soap, drain cleaner, etc.) being banned in certain countries and regions (e.g. in the European Union), companies still sell to China, where animal testing on all cosmetics and household products is required by law.
 As such, vegans do not buy cosmetic products from brands which sell to China.

 11. Why don't vegans buy animals from breeders?